Skip to content

 Code blocks

-When we use code blocks, set the correct language for syntax highlighting.
+When using code blocks, set the correct language for syntax highlighting.
 Define a title and highlight lines if needed.

 ```yaml title="describe content / filename" hl_lines="6-8 11"